 Don’t be alarmed if you experience headache, body aches and pains, mood swings, fatigue, or a resurgence of cravings.

 The length of time it will take you to come out the other side depends on many factors: how much sugar you normally consume, how abruptly you stop, and your unique physiology.

 Most people are over the hump within a few days, but for others, it can take a few weeks to feel back to normal.

-How to Stop Sugar Cravings: The Bottom Line
+How to Stop Sugar Cravings: Take the Next Step

 Sugar cravings can derail your best intentions to have a healthy diet.

 To end sugar cravings, you need to stop eating simple carbohydrates and processed foods that contain added sugar in all its various forms.

 Emphasize healthy proteins and fats, and eat vegetables in abundance and fruit in moderation.

 Keep healthy food on hand for emergency cravings and consider using supplements to diminish your interest in refined carbohydrates.

 And lastly, make sure all your basic nutritional needs for vitamins, minerals, and essential fats are being met.